 Living in Venezuela as an expat

-Venezuela is home to a large expat community, with many foreigners working in the country's oil industry.
-Most expats settle in Venezuela’s capital, Caracas, or in cities such as Maracaibo, Puerto La Cruz, Anaco and Valencia.
-Expats working in Venezuela often find the business environment to be more informal and relaxed than in North America or Europe, but are likely to find more corruption in the workplace as well.
+The expat community in Venezuela has seen a significant decrease recently due to the ongoing political and economic instability.
+However, a number of expats, particularly those connected to the oil industry, continue to reside in the country.
+Expats working in Venezuela often find the business environment more informal and relaxed than in North America or Europe, but they are likely to see more corruption in the workplace as well.

-For those who can afford it, the standard of private healthcare in Venezuela is good.
+Although it is important to note Venezuela's ongoing economic crisis has affected all sectors, the standard of private healthcare in the country can be satisfactory for those who can afford it.
 There are many reputable private hospitals in Caracas.
 That said, medical treatment is expensive, and we recommend expats get a comprehensive health insurance package.

-Public transport in Caracas and Maracaibo is fairly extensive.
+Public transport in Caracas and Maracaibo is reasonably extensive.
 Expats who choose to drive in Venezuela should be warned that road conditions are not always of a high standard.
-Expat drivers should be especially careful when driving at night.
-Locals in Venezuela drive erratically so expats should drive defensively.
+Expat drivers should be especially cautious when driving at night.
+Locals in Venezuela drive erratically, so expats should drive defensively.

 Cost of living in Venezuela

-Western expats will find the cost of living in Venezuela staggeringly cheap.
-Food is extremely affordable, including imported goods and even when eating out at restaurants.
-The price of petrol (gas) is also exceptionally cheap, which means public transport and driving one's own vehicle cost next to nothing.
-Rent is also affordable, bar the very centres of major metros, and so are utilities.
-Of course, expats' earning potential is less in Venezuela, so it's all relative, but those earning foreign currency are able to live fairly lavish lives here.
+Rent is characteristically affordable, barring the centres of major metros, and so are utilities.
+Of course, expats' earning potential is less in Venezuela, so it's all relative, but those earning foreign currency can live fairly lavish lives here.

 Climate in Venezuela

 Moving to Venezuela will be an exciting opportunity for even the most seasoned expat.
-Those with an open mind and a desire to embrace the vibrant culture of this country are sure to have an unforgettable expat experience.
+Those with an open mind and a desire to embrace this country's vibrant culture are sure to have an unforgettable expat experience.

 Capital city: Caracas

-Neighbouring countries: Venezuela is bordered by Colombia to the west, Brazil to the south, Guyana to the east and a Carribean coast to the north.
+Neighbouring countries: Venezuela is bordered by Colombia to the west, Brazil to the south, Guyana to the east and a Caribbean coast to the north.

 Political system: Federal presidential republic